Bugzey/Team-Midas/7. Documentation/Doc_010 Documentation.md

 Visualization on PM10 on the map of Sofia

 The following visualization is showing the stations in a radius around the center of Sofia.
 This visualization is for PM10 and the colors are the following:
-	-no color: there are any measured values
+	- no color: there are any measured values
-	-green: there is data with low values
+	- green: there is data with low values
-	-yellow: there are values with middle values
+	- yellow: there are values with middle values
-	-red: there are values, which are really high
+	- red: there are values, which are really high
 After using the threshold of 50 µg/m3, the red color is equivalent to every value, which exceeds the EU air quality limit.